-- a) the potential impact on the environment, particularly on the loss of existing fauna and flora and potential degradation of Crystal Brook; - b) the loss of amenity and the impact on the surrounding rural lifestyle; - c) the lack of deep sewer; - d) safety issues around the access to Welshpool Road East and potential loss of vegetation associated with a requirement for a slip lane; - e) the fire risk associated with the proposed development; - the lack of imagination of the proposed design and unit layout, and lack of community facilities; and - g) the potential road related noise issues for future occupants. - 2.
+- a) the potential impact on the environment, particularly on the loss of existing fauna and flora and potential degradation of Crystal Brook; - b) the loss of amenity and the impact on the surrounding rural lifestyle; - c) the lack of deep sewer; - d) safety issues around the access to Welshpool Road East and potential loss of vegetation associated with a requirement for a slip lane; - e) the fire risk associated with the proposed development; - f) the lack of imagination of the proposed design and unit layout, and lack of community facilities; and - g) the potential road related noise issues for future occupants. - 2.
 The Applicant has responded to the comments received and provided a revised LDP.
 There remain several issues considered important, and should be notated on the LDP.
 The Planning and Development (Local Planning Scheme) Regulations 2015 (Regulations) allow for an LDP to be modified as long as the local government is satisfied any further matters approved would not result in a substantial departure from the LDP. - 3.
-The proposed modifications to the LDP include: - a) a 15 metre setback is to be applied to the Welshpool Road East frontage of the LDP and the proposed built form along that boundary; - b) an independent Road Safety Audit of the entry point at Welshpool Road East be conducted and resultant road design adjustments made to the median and slip lane based on the recommendations of the Road Safety Audit prior to the lodgement of the Stage 1 development application.
-Any proposed works in relation to this will need to be undertaken at the time of implementation of Stage 1 of the development and at the Applicant's cost; - c) a notation to be included on the LDP stating that the requirements of the Department of Fire and Emergency Services shall be addressed at Stage 1 of the development application process; and - d) the public road shown on the Local Development Plan being deleted and replaced with indicative possible connection points shown on the property boundary.
+The proposed modifications to the LDP include: - a) a minimum 15 metre landscape buffer setback is to be applied to the Welshpool Road East frontage of the LDP and the proposed built form along that boundary adjusted accordingly; - a further Environmental Assessment of fauna and flora is to be undertaken when the slashed understorey has recovered and prior to lodging a development application to determine the extent of the buffer requirement; - c) an independent Road Safety Audit of the entry point at Welshpool Road East be conducted and resultant road design adjustments made to the median and slip lane based on the recommendations of the Road Safety Audit prior to the lodgement of the Stage 1 development application.
+Any proposed works in relation to this will need to be undertaken at the time of implementation of Stage 1 of the development and at the Applicant's cost; - d) a notation to be included on the LDP stating that the requirements of the Department of Fire and Emergency Services shall be addressed at Stage 1 of the development application process; and

-4. It is recommended the LDP be approved subject to the recommended modifications.
+- e) The public road shown on the Local Development Plan being deleted and replaced with indicative possible connection points shown on the property boundary. - 4.
+It is recommended the LDP be approved subject to the recommended modifications.